-program, one of the oldest in the country, is fraught with corruption; (III) similar programs in Arizona, Maine, and Los Angeles have also experienced much corruption since their inception; (IV) academic studies have found no evidence that these programs decrease the incidence of public corruption or improve trust in government; (V) an analysis of Connecticut's tax-financing program has demonstrated its failure to change legislative voting patterns; (VI) existing statewide programs have done little to diminish alleged "interest group" influence; (VII) many other claims by advocates of "clean elections" have also been shown to be false; and (VIII) the cost of a statewide program in Illinois would be immensely expensive and is likely to rise over time.
+I highlight a number of policy arguments in my analysis: (I) past corruption scandals in the District of Columbia would have been unaffected by the existence of a tax-financing program; (II) New York City's matching funds program, one of the oldest in the country, is fraught with corruption; (III) similar programs in Los Angeles, Arizona, and Maine have also experienced much corruption since their inception; (IV) academic studies have found no evidence that these programs decrease the incidence of public corruption or improve trust in government; (V) an analysis of Connecticut's tax-financing program has demonstrated its failure to change legislative voting patterns; (VI) existing statewide programs have done little to diminish alleged "interest group" influence; (VII) many other claims by advocates of "clean elections" have also been shown to be false; and (VIII) the cost of a citywide program in Washington, D.C. would be immensely expensive and likely to rise over time.

-For a more comprehensive analysis of the failure of tax-financing programs as a policy prescription, please consult the Center for Competitive Politics' Policy Primer on the issue, "Taxpayer-Financed Campaigns: A Costly and Failed Policy."4
+For a more comprehensive analysis of the failure of tax-financing programs as a policy prescription, please consult the Center for Competitive Politics' Policy Primer on the issue, "Taxpayer-Financed Campaigns: A Costly and Failed Policy."7

-I. Past corruption scandals in Illinois would have been unaffected by the existence of a matching funds program like the one proposed in S.B.
-1424.
+I. Past corruption scandals in Washington, D.C. would have been unaffected by the existence of a matching funds program like the one proposed in B22-0192.